ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 NOTE TO RFC EDITOR: We tried a few various formats for these tables.
 If you would like to see those other formats, we can send over those attempts at your request.
-Otherwise, please remove this comment.
+Please remove this comment before publishing.

 The format for these reports is defined in the XML Schema Definition (XSD) in (#xsd).
 The XSD includes the possible